-ART 101 ART WORKSHOP I (6E) 3 credits PREREQUISITE: Permission of instructor
+ART 101 ART WORKSHOP I (6E) 3 credits

 This course provides an art experience for both nonart and art majors who are interested in a variety of art projects concerned with community or college related activities.
 Emphasis is placed on the organization of ideas in advancing their creative process.
 Upon completion, students should be able to present visual evidence of the activities involved and explain how the experience advanced their artistic skills.